daxa-ai/pebblo/docs/gh_pages/docs/rag.md

 1. PyPDFDirectoryLoader
 1. PyPDFLoader

 > Note <sup>1</sup>: _Most other Langchain document loaders that implement load() and lazy_load() methods should work.
-The above list indicates the ones that are explicity tested.
+The above list indicates the ones that are explicitly tested.
 If you have successfully tested a particular DocumentLoader other than this list above, please consider raising an PR._